 - We selected players’ logs of each game starting from 1983 (the first year where there is a full entry of box score) from Basketball Reference as data inputs.

-- Each log involves box score and other information of the play in the game including timestamp, experience, attempts, fouls etc. We then proceeded to clean the data.
+- Each log involves box score and other information of the play in the game such as timestamp, experience, attempts, fouls, etc. We then proceeded to clean the data.

-- We performed testing with a set of data from 2013 to 2017 with 3 different models in parameters initialisation for comparison.
+- We performed testing with a set of data from 2013 to 2017 with three different models in parameters initialization for comparison.
 It is proven that our models generally outperform FiveThirtyEight and are ready to feed with production data for predictions.

-- Instead of just providing numbers, we further used SHAP framework to give “reasoning” of the predictions to make the prediction results more appealing.
+- Instead of just providing numbers, we further used the SHapley Additive exPlanations (SHAP) framework to give “reasoning” to the predictions to make the prediction results more appealing.
 Please refer to this section for further elaboration.

-- At the end of the POC, we generated an evaluation report to conclude the approach we tried, the way we trained the models, the accuracy of the predictions and suggestions on how to further optimise results in the future.
+- At the end of the PoC, we generated an evaluation report to conclude the approach we tried, the way we trained the models, the accuracy of the predictions, and suggestions on how to further optimize results in the future.

-For the last NBA season, our model obtained an overall accuracy of 80% which outperformed FiveThirtyEight.
-To further optimize the results, we are eager to try Temporal Convolutional Network (TCN) in future, which is more computationally efficient and robust than RNN.
+For the last NBA season, our model obtained an overall accuracy of 80%, which outperformed FiveThirtyEight.
+To further optimize the results, we are eager to try Temporal Convolutional Network (TCN) in future, which is more computationally efficient and robust than Recurrent Neural Network (RNN).

-With the success of this project, we have validated the concept and foresee that the subject of machine learning projects could potentially even be further extended to other sporting events such as football and MLB.
+With the success of this project, we have validated the concept and foresee that the subject of machine learning projects could be potentially extended to other sporting events such as football and MLB.

 If you are interested in making predictions for your business, or not sure how AI might help, you’re welcome to make an appointment with our professional AI consultants to explore different options.